-- New majors and honours programs within existing degrees;
+- New degrees and diplomas including majors and honours within existing degrees;

-- A program which is the equivalent of 30 credits (or one full year) or more of study at the undergraduate level (regardless of whether it leads to an exit credential); and
+- Equivalent of 30-credits (or one full year) or more of study at the undergraduate level (regardless of whether it leads to an exit credential);

-- A program which is a type to be tracked as per the MPHEC decision
+- Is a type to be tracked as per the MPHEC decision (subject to change)

 Early consultation with the contacts listed on the right is strongly recomended to discuss the extent of planned program modifications.
 Revisions that result in a signifigant impact on the program as designed and previously approved are deemed 'major' and require assessment by Senate and MPHEC:

 - Includes modifications to: program requirements; structure; curriculum; outcomes; delivery mode, etc.

 - As a rule, changes that affect approximately 25% or more of the program (as listed above), are considered 'major'

 - May include any other program modification/type that requires external approval, as per MPHEC scope or decision (which may change from time to time)